 Hawaii bears higher costs for food, energy, and all imports because of the Jones Act.
 In fact, Hawaiian energy costs are highest among the 50 states.
-In addition to long-distance shipping, Hawaiians also use ferries to travel among the islands of the state, and the ferries are more expensive because of the Jones Act requirement to buy American-built ferries.
 There is a bill before the state legislature (NTJAR) requesting exemption from the section of the Jones Act requiring the purchase of American-built ships for oceangoing vessels.114